 “Patience is decisive indecision.”— James Richardson

 Sometimes, the decision-making process is simple and straightforward—you’ll have meatloaf instead of fish for dinner because you don’t like fish.
-You prefer to walk instead of drive to work because the weather is nice outside.
+You prefer to walk instead of drive to work because the weather is pleasant.

 Whether it’s a decision about leaving an old, secure job to start your own business or relocating to a different country or choosing between two romantic partners that you like in different ways—they all put you in a tough spot.

-A mélange of unpleasant feelings such as confusion, doubt and frustration creep over you while you experience this inner battle.
+A mélange of unpleasant, conflicted feelings like confusion, doubt and frustration creep over you while you experience this inner battle.
 Your brain and heart feels like a yo-yo, telling you different things.
 One day you feel one way and on another, you feel differently.

-As an ex-control-freak, I’m all too familiar with the anxiety that comes with the dilemma of having mixed feelings about something or someone.
-I hated feeling uncertain about matters because not only did it cause inconvenient delays, but it made me feel a complete lack of control of my circumstances.
-My inability to cope with my “up-in-the-air” feelings caused me to make some critical life choices prematurely, which didn’t turn out too well.
+As an ex-control-freak, I’m all too familiar with the anxiety that comes with this dilemma.
+I hated feeling uncertain about matters, because, not only did it cause inconvenient delays but it made me feel a lack of control of my circumstances.
+My inability to cope with my “up-in-the-air” feelings caused me to make some critical choices prematurely, which didn’t turn out well.

 In her book, Winning from Within, Erica Ariel Fox states that although we are one integrated self, when it comes to making decisions, we shouldn’t think of ourselves as just as one “unitary me”.
 Within all of us are inner negotiators that have different but valid perspectives.
 Instead of seeing it as an inner war brewing within you, see it as a need for inner negotiation between the conflicting parts within you.